entelecheia/entelecheia-lecture-bot/docs/PRIVACY_POLICY.md

 While using our Extension, we may collect certain personally identifiable information that can be used to contact or identify you.
 This information may include, but is not limited to:

-- Authentication information: passwords, credentials, security questions, or personal identification numbers (PINs)
+- Authentication information: passwords, credentials, or other information used to authenticate you
 - User activity: network monitoring, clicks, mouse positions, scrolling, or keystroke logging
-- Website content: text, images, sounds, videos, or hyperlinks
+- Website content: text, images, hyperlinks, or other information on the websites you visit

 We use this information to provide and improve the Extension, to understand how you use the Extension, and to offer personalized features.